 Political Spending and Lobbying

-Since 1999, ExxonMobil has spent almost $6.7 million on political campaign donations, $414,500 of which have gone to politicians in the 2013-2014 election cycle.
-ExxonMobil sends addition money on state politicials, spending over $5.3 million since 2003.
+Since 1999, ExxonMobil has spent almost $9.3 million on political campaign contributions, $1.4 million of which went to politicians in the 2015-2016 election cycle (10% to Democrats, 90% to Republicans).
+ExxonMobil sends addition money on state politics, spending over $17 million since 1990.

-Since 1998 lobbying disclosure laws went into effect, ExxonMobil has spent over $210 million on federal lobbying.
+Since 1998 lobbying disclosure laws went into effect, ExxonMobil has spent over $229 million on federal lobbying, making it the country's twelfth highest spender.

 In response to a three-phase plan to start controlling greenhouse gas pollution, ExxonMobil contributed pressure to former president George W. Bush's office to prevent the Bush EPA from acting, effectively delaying initial EPA regulation for almost three years.